 As we close off another year, we thought it would be exciting to reflect on 2021 and some of the top ways we've switched things up to help children and youth to thrive.
 How did you do things differently in the past year?
 We'd love to know.
 Comment below!

-The top 5 ways ChildFund has switched things up in 2021:
+ChildFund's top 5 ways it switched things up in 2021:

 1. We made supporting ChildFund easier with new partnerships